Pugnacious/blog/_posts/chaotica/2022-07-18-Chaotica-Intermediate-Linear-Tiles.md

 ### Setting Up the Tiled Plane

 Now is a great time to see how this is going to look when it's tiled.
 I'm going to create four more iterators, set them all to have a transform of linear, and then set the pre-affine to each linear direction.
+(If you've been through my previous linear tutorial, this will be familiar to you.
+If not, one of the iterators gets the coordinates (1,0) and the next gets (-1,0) and then the next two get (0,2) and the last (0,-2).
+It's just moving things around so it tiles.)
 For the y values instead of +/-1 they are going to be +/-2 because this is taller than standard.

 Here's what it looks like after creating them.